rxb3rth/cinecalidad-stremio-addon/DOCKER.md

 # Docker Usage

-This document explains how to build, run, and deploy the CineCalidad Stremio Addon using Docker.
+This document explains how to build, run, and deploy the Cinecalidad Stremio Addon using Docker.

 ## Quick Start